BytePane

 What is SQLite used for?

 SQLite is primarily used for embedded databases, mobile apps, prototyping.
-It was created by Richard Hipp in 2000 and follows the embedded rdbms paradigm.
+It was created by Richard Hipp in 2000.
+It follows the embedded rdbms paradigm.

 Is SQLite hard to learn?